super-linter/super-linter/.automation/test/terraform_fmt/README.md

-# AWS States language Test Cases
+# Terraform Format Test Cases.

 This folder holds the test cases for **Terraform Formatting**.